-Description This unique glass vessel reflects religious, historical, and cultural connections between Islam and Christianity.
-The work dates from the Crusader period (1097-1291), when Islamic imagery, including inscriptions in Arabic, as here, was often combined with Christian themes.
-It includes compositions in which figures resembling saints alternate with two-storied, domed structures that may represent monastic communities.
-A smaller vessel in the Walters collection (Walters 47.18), perhaps made to pair with this beaker, depicts a figure riding a grey donkey -- possibly Christ entering Jerusalem.
+Description Created in present-day Syria, during a period of religious conflict known as the Crusades (1097–1291), this beaker reflects the artistic and cultural diversity of the eastern Mediterranean region in its decoration and motifs.
+The figural and architectural motifs form scenes that represent Christian themes.
+They include compositions in which figures resembling saints alternate with two-storied, domed structures that may represent monastic communities.
+A smaller vessel in the Walters collection (Walters 47.18), perhaps made to pair with this beaker, depicts a figure riding a grey donkey—possibly Christ entering Jerusalem.
+Above these scenes, inscriptions praising an unnamed ruler are written in Arabic, a language familiar to anyone living in this region.

 |4/01/1980||Examination||examined for condition|